PKGaspi/godot-LayeredSprite/README.md

 # Layered Sprite
 ## Introduction
-Layered Sprite is a Godot tool to easyly divide a sprite in layers.
+Layered Sprite is a Godot tool to easily divide a sprite in layers.
 It can be used for customizable characters.

 ## Usage
 For a better understanding of the tool, please consider taking a look at the [demo](https://github.com/rapsaGnauJ/godot-LayeredSprite/tree/demo).